How to get employers to give you a chance in an industry where you have no experience

-Employers can however, take a chance on you.
+Employers can however, be convinced to take a chance on you.
 Every time a company hires anyone, they are taking a chance.
 They try to mitigate the risks as much as possible by surveying resumes for the most qualified people, interviewing those people to find the best fit, and then conducting background checks to check for red flags.

 Still, when employers sign that contract, they’re taking a gamble.
 Resumes can be exaggerated, people who are great in interviews aren’t always great on the job, and background screens miss things.
 Hiring the wrong person is messy and expensive.

 So your job as a candidate is not to get employers to give you a chance, thereby asking them to make a poor business decision as a favour to you.
 Your challenge is to give potential employers a good reason to take that chance on you.
 You have to show that you have the skills, the passion, and the willingness to work hard and be an asset to their team.

 How can you do that?